AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/gamification.md

 ![](assets/confidentiality-settings.png)

 1. From the listed users, click the check-box against user name and click Hide to make the user as confidential user.

-   **Note**
+   >[!NOTE]
+   >
-   You can identify the confidential users in the listed users by the tick mark in check box against the user name.
+   >You can identify the confidential users in the listed users by the tick mark in check box against the user name.

 1. Click Confidential Users tab to view the list of confidential users.
 By default, they are not visible.
 Click the drop-down arrow icon to view the list.
 1. Click the check box against the user name in the confidential users list and click Add to remove the users from the confidential list.

-# Reset gamification {#resetgamification}
+## Reset gamification {#resetgamification}

 You can reset the gamification points earned by learner and also reset the configuration settings.
 If you choose to reset user scores, all the points earned by users are erased and reset to zero.
 If you choose to reset user scores and configuration settings, then all the default points assigned to levels and tasks are reset to zero.